preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Add an emoticon
 ---------------------
-In Omnia 6.12 and later, it can be possible to add an emtoicon to the RTF Editor, using this icon:
+In Omnia 6.12 and later, it can be possible to add an emoticon to the RTF Editor, using this icon:

 .. image:: rtf-emoticon-icon.png